Swansea University: Psychologyhttp://www.swansea.ac.uk

 Based in a thriving research environment that enthuses academic staff, research officers and students alike, Swansea University’s Psychology Department has earned an outstanding reputation both in the UK and internationally.

 According to the latest Research Excellence Framework (REF 2014), we are one of only four psychology departments in the UK to achieve a 100% 4 star rating for the reach and significance of our work in areas such as psychopharmacology, nutrition, cognitive and clinical neuroscience, human performance and sleep.
+We are also ranked 2nd in the UK for Graduate Prospects by The Times and Sunday Times University League Tables 2019.

 The Department’s research fits in to four broad areas: